 Note: As a non-custodial wallet solution, Nova Wallet does not have any influence over the returns from staking – this is all handled by the specific blockchain protocol you are staking on.

 There can be multiple reasons why your staking rewards have changed day-by-day, or why the staking APY has changed:

 - 1.How validators you are staking with are performing – if a validator starts to perform less optimally, then their APY will lower as a result.

 - 2.Overall staking rate of the network – as the total amount of stake deviates from the network's ideal staking rate, the APY will change.

-- 3.Blocks per round – your validator / collator may have validated less blocks than normal in the previous round, this can be due to the validator's performance, or simply just due to how the network allocated the work between the validators.
+- 3.Blocks per round – your validator / collator may have validated fewer blocks than normal in the previous round, this can be due to the validator's performance, or simply due to how the network allocated the work between the validators.

 - 4.Rewards may vary each day, but over a longer period of time (say 30 days) the rewards should average out to correspond to the APY.

 - 5.Validators you selected a long time ago may no longer be performing optimally – it is good practice to adjust your validators every month or so to ensure you are getting the best rewards.